When is it a good idea to seek surgery to relieve spine pain?

-Your physician can help you find the right treatment plan that works with your symptoms and medical history.
+Your doctor can help you find the right treatment plan that works for your symptoms and medical history.
 You should always consult your doctor before starting or changing a treatment for neck or back pain to avoid worsening your symptoms.

 Minimally invasive alternatives

 The decision to undergo spinal surgery is an extremely important and potentially difficult one to make.
-Traditionally, open back surgeries to treat neck and back pain have required: a large incision in the patient’s neck or back, disruption of neck or back muscles to provide access to the patient’s spine, and long and exhausting recovery following the procedure.
+Traditionally, open back surgeries to treat neck and back pain have required a large incision in the patient’s neck or back, disruption of neck or back muscles to provide access to the patient’s spine and a long recovery following the procedure.

 However, the minimally invasive procedures performed at Laser Spine Institute can help you rediscover your life without back pain.
-Our minimally invasive spine surgery is a safer, more effective alternative to traditional spine surgery and provides many advantages, such as: small incisions, lower risk of infection and complication, performed on an outpatient basis, and shorter recovery periods.^ Contact us to learn more about the benefits of our outpatient surgery.
+Our minimally invasive spine surgery is a safer and effective alternative to traditional spine surgery and provides many advantages, such as a lower risk of complication and shorter recovery periods.^ Contact us to learn more about the benefits of our outpatient surgery.

 Laser Spine Institute is the leader in minimally invasive spine surgery and has helped more than 75,000 patients find relief from chronic neck or back pain.
 By using a small incision that is muscle-sparing, our highly skilled surgeons are able to relieve your debilitating symptoms and get you back to the activities you have been missing out on.
 Reach out to a member of our dedicated team today and ask for a free MRI review* to determine if you may be a candidate for our procedures.